followmyutopia/devextreme-documentation/api-reference/50 Common/utils/viz/map/3 Methods/projection(data)/projection(data).md

 <!--/returnDescription-->

 <!--fullDescription-->
-After creating the custom projection, you can [add it to the projections storage](/Documentation/ApiReference/Common/Utils/viz/map/Methods/#addname_projection) or assign the returning object to the [projection](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/#projection) option of the **VectorMap** widget.
+After creating the custom projection, you can [add it to the projections storage](/Documentation/ApiReference/Common/Utils/viz/map/Methods/#addname_projection) or assign the returning object to the [projection](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/#projection) option of the  widget.

 <a href="http://js.devexpress.com/Demos/WidgetsGallery/#demo/maps-vector_map-custom_projection/" class="button orange small fix-width-155" style="margin-right: 20px;" target="_blank">View Demo</a>
 <!--/fullDescription-->